beyarkay/masters-thesis/src/06_conclusion.md

 covered.

-Chapter \ref{chap:methodology} provided the details required to reproduce the experiments conducted in the aim of answering the research questions.
+Chapter \ref{chap:methodology} provided the details required to reproduce the experiments conducted with the aim of answering the research questions.
 These details covered implementation of the different classification algorithms discussed in Chapter \ref{chap:background} as well as the construction of the sensor suite and data collection.